Cyprien-GEHU/holbertonschool-shell/io_redirections_and_filters/README.md

 18-letteronly : display all lines of the file "/etc/ssh/sshd_config" starting with a letters 19-AZ : The script remplace "A" and "c" by "Z" and "e" 20-hiago : The script remove all letters c and C from input
 21-reverse: The script will reverse the input
+22-users_and_homes: The script will display all users and their home directories, sorted by user